 The proposed revision of the NAIC AOMR, as of this writing, does not make a distinction between opinions with and without asset adequacy analysis.
 However, applicable law may still provide for an opinion not including asset adequacy analysis.
 In conformance with the proposed revision of the NAIC AOMR, ASOP No. 22 has eliminated reference to Section 8 of the AOMR.
 In order for this standard to be consistent with current applicable law, which may still provide for an opinion not including asset adequacy analysis, section 1.2, Scope, of this standard was revised.
 Section 1.2 notes that, if applicable law is in conflict with this standard, compliance with applicable law, is not a deviation from this standard, provided the actuary discloses such conflict in his or her report.
-Because Section 7 opinions are allowed by some states after the NAIC adopts the proposed version of the AOMR that exists as of this writing, it was decided to keep ACG No. 4, which was adopted in October 1993.
+Because Section 7 opinions are allowed by the AOMR as of the time of this revision to ASOP No. 22, and because they may be allowed by some states after the NAIC adopts the proposed version of the AOMR that exists as of this writing, it was decided to keep ACG No. 4, which was adopted in October 1993.
 If such a time comes when Section 7 opinions are no longer allowed in any jurisdiction, it is expected that ACG No. 4 would be repealed.